 Comment to 2013 change: Rule 190 is amended to implement section 22.004(h) of the Texas Government Code, which calls for rules to promote the prompt, efficient, and cost-effective resolution of civil actions when the amount in controversy does not exceed \$100,000.
 Rule 190.2 now applies to expedited actions, as defined by Rule 169.
 Rule 190.2 continues to apply to divorces not involving children in which the value of the marital estate is not more than \$50,000, which are otherwise exempt from the expedited actions process.
-Amended Rule 190.2(b) ends the discovery period 180 days after the date the first discovery request is served; imposes a fifteen limit maximum on interrogatories, requests for production, and requests for admission; and allows for additional disclosures.
-Although expedited actions are not subject to mandatory additional discovery if the conditions of Rule 190(a) are met.
+Amended Rule 190.2(b) ends the discovery period 180 days afer the date the first discovery request is served; imposes a fifteen limit maximum on interrogatories, requests for production, and requests for admission; and allows for additional disclosures.
+Although expedited actions are not subject to mandatory additional discovery under amended Rule 190.5, the court may still allow additional discovery if the conditions of Rule 190(a) are met.